reacherhq/check-if-email-exists/README.md

     <TO_EMAIL>    The email to check
 ```

-The output will be a JSON with the following format, for `someone@gmail.com`:
+The output will be a JSON with the following format, for `someone@gmail.com` (note that it is disabled by Gmail):

 ```json
 {